k-j-oliver/k-j-oliver.github.io/index.md

 ## Stormlight Archive Scraper
 This scraper collects biographical data from each character entry in this fan-made wikia page: [Stormlight Archive Wikia](http://stormlightarchive.wikia.com/wiki/Category:Characters).
 The data is entered into multiple MySQL tables; first as single entity tables, then with another script, the relationship tables are built.
 For this project, I used the relationship tables for the queries.
 Examples follow to demonstrate.
-The `gender` and `name` tables hold all genders inputted by participants:
+The `gender` and `name` tables hold all genders and names inputted by participants:
 ```
 +-----------+----------------+
 | gender_id | gender         |